nnellans/ado-pipelines-guide/README.md

 - [List](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted) of Microsoft-hosted agents

 ## resources
-This section defines multiple types of resources that can be used throughout your Pipeline.
 You can define builds, containers, packages, pipelines, repositories, and webhooks.
-Each one of these resources can be used at various different points throughout your Pipeline.
+Each one of these resources can be consumed by your Pipeline, or used to trigger your Pipeline

 ### <ins>Resources: builds</ins>
 These are artifacts produced by an external CI system